Image and Video Quality Assessment using Prompt-Guided Latent Diffusion Models for Cross-Dataset Generalization: Experiments

-We choose Stable Diffusion v2 \cite{SDM} pretrained on LAION-5B \cite{laion-5B} dataset with 1.45 billion parameters as our default latent/Stable diffusion model.
-We choose the model where the VQ-VAE \cite{vq-vae} takes in $512 \times 512$ image resolution since, in most of the IQA datasets, images are mainly in the range of 360p to 720p.
-Thus, we resize the images to $512\times 512$ and process the images through the SDM.
-We freeze all but the key and value weight matrices of the cross-attention blocks in SDM as our goal is to adapt the cross-attention for the quality assessment task.
-We finetune GenzIQA for 15 epochs with a batch size of 16 and Adam \cite{adam} optimizer in different train settings, which are explained in the following sections.
-We choose the timestep $t$ in the range $(0-100]$, and $\lambda=0.14$ as default based on 7K images of the official validation set of FLIVE.
+We choose Stable Diffusion v2 \cite{SDM} model (SDM) pretrained on LAION-5B \cite{laion-5B} dataset with 1.45 billion parameters as our default LDM.
+We choose the model where the VQ-VAE \cite{vq-vae} takes in $512 \times 512$ image resolution.
+Thus, we resize the images and videos to $512\times 512$ and process the images through the LDM.
+We freeze all parameters except the weight matrices of all the \textbf{16} cross-attention blocks in SDM-v2 as our goal is to adapt the cross-attention for the QA task.
+We train GenzIQA with MSE loss for 10 epochs with a batch size of 16 and Adam \cite{adam} optimizer.
+We choose the timestep $t$ in the range $(0-100]$, and $\lambda=0.14$ as default based on 7K images of the official validation set of FLIVE \cite{paq2piq}.
 Note that we refer to the noise variance in Eq. \ref{eqn:forward_diffusion} through timestep $t$, implicitly referring to $\beta_t$.
-Also, during training, we choose a single timestep value in the aforementioned range for quality estimation while during testing, the quality is measured as an average over 8 timesteps sampled from the range $(0-100]$.
-We evaluate the GenzIQA model using the Spearman's Rank Order Correlation Co-efficient (SRCC) and the Pearson's Linear Correlation Co-efficient (PLCC) between the predicted quality and ground truth human opinion scores.
+We train GenzVQA for 6 epochs using similar training parameters as GenzIQA.
+Since SDM is a T2I model, keeping the query weight frozen while learning GenzIQA is beneficial while for GenzVQA we train query weights along with key and value weights.
+(Analysis is given in Appendix \ref{impact_query}.)

+During training, we randomly choose a \textbf{single timestep value} in the $(0-100]$ range for quality estimation.
+During inference, we chose a fixed timestep of $50$ based on the GenzIQA's validation performance on official FLIVE \cite{paq-2-piq} validation split.
+We experimented with other time-step values in the range $[10-90]$ and found that there is little variation in the validation performance.
+We evaluate both the models using the Spearman's Rank Order Correlation Co-efficient (SRCC) and the Pearson's Linear Correlation Co-efficient (PLCC) between the predicted quality and ground-truth human opinion scores.
 All experiments were conducted on a 24 GB NVIDIA RTX 3090 GPU with Pytorch 1.13.
-We accumulate parameter gradients over a batch and thereafter update the model.